A Variational Framework for the Complexity of PDE Solutions: Computability Theory in Banach Spaces

 \subsection{Complexity of PDE Solutions}

 Building on Definition~\ref{def:comp_bsp}, the error decomposition in Theorem~\ref{thm:erro_dec}, and the results of Propositions~\ref{prop:conv_an} and \ref{prop:abs_cont}, we present the main contributions of this work.
 We characterize the computational complexity of solutions to a class of PDEs in terms of the structural properties of their associated variational loss.
-In particular, we establish sufficient conditions for $H^k$-computability, identify criteria guaranteeing polynomial time computability, and outline regimes in which the solution undergoes a complexity blowup.
-We start by defining the PDE learning problem, and a formal characterization of complexity blowup. \begin{definition} We define the PDE forward learning loss $\mathcal{L}: H^{k}(\Omega)\rightarrow\mathbb{R}_+$, $k\in \mathbb{N}$, as
+In particular, we establish sufficient conditions for $H^k$-computability, identify criteria guaranteeing polynomial-time computability, and outline regimes in which the solution undergoes a complexity blowup.
+We start by defining the PDE forward problem, and a formal characterization of complexity blowup. \begin{definition} We define the PDE forward loss $\mathcal{L}: H^{k}(\Omega)\rightarrow\mathbb{R}_+$, $k\in \mathbb{N}$, as